maciejg-git/vue-use-popper/README.md

 **options** allows setting common Popper options

-{ placement, offsetX, offsetY, noFlip }

 - placement - is one of valid Popper placement options
-- offsetX - and offsetY lets you displace a popper element from its reference element
+- offsetX and offsetY - lets you displace a popper element from its reference element
 - noFlip - can change the placement of a popper when it's scheduled to overflow a given boundary

 **modifiers** is optional array of additional Popper modifiers

-**customOptions** is object with additional non standard Popper options and modifiers
+**customOptions** is optional object with additional non standard Popper options and modifiers

 ### What you get in return

-- isPopperVisible - current visibility state of popper
+- isPopperVisible - current visibility state of popper that should be used on popper element as condition for v-if or v-show
-- reference - should be set in template as remplate ref for reference element
+- reference - should be set in template as remplate ref for reference element.
+Value of this ref is always html element even if set on component
-- referenceInstance
+- rawReference
-- updatePopperInstance - function to update current popper instance
 - popper - should be set in template as template ref for popper element
 - showPopper - function to show popper
 - hidePopper - function to hide popper
 - togglePopper - function to toggle popper
 - lockPopper - function that prevents destroying popper instance (useful for transitions)
 - destroyPopperInstance - destroys popper instance (useful for transitions)
+- updatePopperInstance - function to update current popper instance
-- updateVirtualElement - function to set new position for virtual element if not using real reference element
+- updateVirtualElement - function to set new position for virtual element if not using real reference element (for example context menu)

 ### What to do with those

+Simple example

 ```vue
 <template>